Appetizers/ DipsRecipes

 Sunday Snack Board

-heartysmarty4009 views
+Megan4784 views

 Sundays are my favorite day of the week.
 Lately, it starts with a hustle to get myself and five kids dressed in our Sunday best and out the door for church.
 But once that is done, I get to slow down a bit.
 Sundays are the only day of the week that Neil is indefinitely home with us for two meals: lunch and dinner.
 Thus, its the one day of the week that I try to have the simplest meal prep so I can spend my time enjoying family outside of the kitchen.
 Lunch is either bean and cheese crisps or this colorful snack board.
 I never have it ready right when we walk in the door from Church, so I use this as an opportunity to cook with him and my kids together.

 The snacks each week vary, so I have a long list of choices you can fill your own snack boards with.
-Obviously not everything listed here can fit on one board.
+Obviously, not everything listed here can fit on one board.
 And not every option for a snack board is listed here.
-Get createive with whatever your fits your family’s fancy.
+Get creative with whatever fits your family’s fancy.
 I will say, however, that the most successful snack boards have a combination of all food groups (grains, protein, dairy, fruits/vegetables), flavors, textures, and colors.
 I also like to serve two different options for dips to fit the likings of everyone in the family.

 Happy Snacking!